archiGrad/Bartlett_RC11_2025/readme.md

         return []
 ```

-# Directory Processing Function
+## Directory Processing
-# Scans a directory for images and text files, processes each file to generate tags,
-# and saves all metadata (tags, file info, creation dates, colors) into a JSON file.
+Central function that processes files and generates the tag database.

-### Function Overview:
+### Overview
 1. Loads/creates JSON storage
 2. Recursively scans directory
 3. For each file: